ThoughtClan/next-starter/next-pwa/README.md

 The localisation setup is done using [`next-i18next`](https://github.com/i18next/next-i18next#readme) and instructions on how to work with this package can be found in their README.

+### Scraping prevention techniques

+Refer to this writeup: https://github.com/JonasCz/How-To-Prevent-Scraping.

+Scraping prevention techniques come with their own pitfalls affecting both SEO and app performance, and must be applied after considertion of benefits and whether they are worth the cost.

+For this project, Webpack has been configured to hash CSS classnames as the minimal, least obtrusive technique of scraping prevention.
+This configuration can be seen in the `css-loader` config in the [NextJS config](./next.config.js).

 ## Production

 For production deployment, a Docker configuration is included to build an image containing all the necessary steps to